turingschool/career-development-curriculum/module_two/professional_storytelling_ii.md

 * How might your story be different in these different contexts?
 * How will your 5-minute version of your story be different from your 1-minute elevator pitch?

+Now, let's apply these ideas to your own story and practice telling it.

+**Facilitator #1:** Using Slide #14, instructo students to write out a draft of their story in their journals:

 ### You Do: Individual Story-writing

 **Write:** Reflect on your experience entering your new career in the software industry and write a draft of your story, answering the questions **who are you, why are you here, what's next?** Think about how others might root for you as a character and what's at stake for you in your career transition.
 Consider:

 * Your Strengths: what makes you the "hero" of this story?
-	* From StrengthsFinder, reflect on how developing your strengths at Turing has influenced your story
+	* Using Pairin, reflect on how developing your strengths at Turing has influenced your story
 * How have you grown at Turing?
 What obstacles have you overcome?
 * What turning points led you to make this career change?
 * What does your third act look like?
 How does transitioning to this career bring some closure to this narrative arc?